By Jason Rupp and Carla Marie Rupp

-Think of being at a thrilling jazz event in a tropical atmosphere with delicious Thai food, uplifting music and friendly, excited people enjoying every minute.
+Think of being at a thrilling jazz event — in this case, the Thailand International Jazz Conference — in a tropical atmosphere with delicious Thai food, uplifting music and friendly, excited people enjoying every minute.

 The Thailand International Jazz Conference (TIJC) is one of our favorites and does just that this weekend, Friday morning through Sunday night, January 31- February 2, 2014.
 Admission is about $25 for an individual evening or daytime event, or about $100 for the entire weekend.
 Everyone’s invited to this jazz-learning vacation.